ambersun1234/message-board/README.md

         ```shell=1
         sudo service apache2 restart
         ```
-    + #### Configure the mysql database
+    + #### Configure The Mysql Database
         set mysql username = 'root' and password = '1234'

 + ### Running
     + just start your apache and mysql , and type 'localhost' in your web browser

 + ### License
-    + This project is licensed under MIT License - see the [LICENSE](https://github.com/aeternum1234/message-board/blob/master/LICENSE) file for detail
+    + This project is licensed under MIT License - see the [LICENSE](https://github.com/ambersun1234/message-board/blob/master/LICENSE) file for detail

 + ### Photo<hr>
     + index